cryptolok/MorphAES/README.md

 The only way to defeat this type of shellcode is to use an appropriate sandboxing or/and an AI.

+Of course DEP/NX/CANARY/ASLR should work as well.

-Notice that, the whole execution is done by a pure assembly, no Python (or shitty OpenSSL) is needed for the shellcode's execution since, I use built-in assembly instructions only, thus it's system-independent (surely, you will have to assemble it for each-one by adapting the instructions/opcodes, but they are still same).
+Notice that, the whole execution is done by a pure assembly, no Python (or OpenSSL) is needed for the shellcode's execution since, I use built-in assembly instructions only, thus it's system-independent (surely, you will have to assemble it for each-one by adapting the instructions/opcodes, but they are still same).

 ###### Notes

 This is still a work in progress, I will implement Windows and BSD/Mac engines and PoCs ASAP.

-IDPSes and sanboxes suck.
+IDPSes and sanboxes are the past.

 > "Tradition becomes our security, and when the mind is secure it is in decay."